ATRS7391/Lyrics-Finder-Web/README.md

 # Lyrics-Finder-Web
-A simple lyrics finder page that gets from my API which scrapes lyrics
+A simple lyrics finder page that gets lyrics from my API which scrapes it using quick lyrics scrapper.